tmtmtmtm/csv_to_popolo/README.md

 An optional `group_id` can also be given, if you wish to use predefined identifiers, otherwise a unique ID will be allocated.

+## Executive Posts

+If members of the legislature can also hold executive positions (e.g.
+Prime Minister; Minister of Education; etc) these can be specified in an `executive` column.